USF-COMIT/trevor/README.md

-# The TREVOR ASV
+# The TREVOR USV

 ![](docs/media/trevor_on_davit.jpeg)

 ## About

-TREVOR (Test Robotics Environment Vehicle for Ocean Research) is a prototype modular autonomous surface vehicle.
-It was developed to test unmanned data collection of various environmental and geographical data.
-In particular, the design focuses on multibeam echosounder data collection and mapping.
+TREVOR (Test Robotics Environment Vehicle for Ocean Research) is a prototype modular uncrewed surface vehicle (USV).
+The base vehicle was originally developed circa 2007-2008 as a tool for conducting seagrass surveys in shallow estuarine environments.
+In early 2023, it was reimagined by COMIT as a testing platform for hardware and software aimed at acquiring various types of hydrospatial data.
+The vehicle was rechristened as TREVOR and underwent a thorough retrofit to support this new mission.
+Nearly all non-structural components (electronics, communications, power) were completely replaced and many structural components were updated or significantly modified.
+The new design is intended to be flexible and has an initial focus on multibeam echosounders integrated with other sensors for seafloor mapping.

 ### Design Principles